baski363/kplex/README.md

 # _k_-plex
-This repository contains codes used in the computational study reported in the article for **"Approaches for finding cohesive subgroups in large‐scale social networks via maximum k‐plex detection"** that has been published in the _Networks_.
+This repository contains codes used in the computational study reported in the article for **"Approaches for finding cohesive subgroups in large‐scale social networks via maximum k‐plex detection"** that has been published in the journal _Networks_ in 2017.
 If you wish to use or cite this code, please cite the paper:
 ```
 @article{BBZMkplexGRASP2017,
 Author = {Zhuqi Miao and Balabhaskar Balasundaram},